uclahs-cds/pipeline-call-gSV/README.md

 2. Update the nextflow.config file for input, output, and parameters.
 An example can be found [here](pipeline/config/nextflow.config).
 See [Inputs](#Inputs) for description of each variables in the config file.

 3. Update the input csv.
 See [Inputs](#Inputs) for the columns needed.
 All columns must exist in order to run the pipeline.
 An example can be found [here](pipeline/inputs/call-gSV.inputs.csv).
-The example csv is a single-lane sample.
-All records must have the same value in the **sample** column.
+The example csv is a single germline sample.

 4. See the submission script, [here](https://github.com/uclahs-cds/tool-submit-nf), to submit your pipeline